RuneForgePrime/LayerZero/LayerZero.Tools.Web/README.md

 A convention-based asset bundling system for .NET 8+ using WebOptimizer.
 Automatically discovers and injects CSS/JS bundles per controller and action using Razor TagHelpers.

+> 🧩 Not a full framework.\
+> ❌ Doesn’t replace WebOptimizer.\
+> ✅ Enhances it with dynamic discovery, layout scoping, and critical asset control.

 ---

 ## 🔍 Purpose

 Eliminates manual asset management in Razor views by scanning controller/action folder structures and auto-generating optimized bundles at runtime.

 ---